blocknetdx/blocknet-docs/blocknetDXservice-node.md

    * Create/edit the `blocknetdx.conf` file
      * If you are using testnet, `blocknetdx.conf` needs to stay in `%appdata%/roaming/blocknetdx/` and NOT in the `/testnet4/` folder

-   * Type the following information into your `blocknetdx.conf` file:
+   * Type the following information into your `blocknetdx.conf` file: (use staking=1 if you want to stake on the SNODE SERVER client)

    ```
+   staking=1
    servicenode=1
    servicenodeaddr=YOUR_PUBLIC_IP:41412
    servicenodeprivkey=YOUR_SERVICENODE_PRIVATE_KEY